ralna/GALAHAD/doc/Python/lsqp_intro.rst

 The basic algorithm is that of

   Y. Zhang,
-  ``On the convergence of a class of infeasible interior-point methods for the horizontal linear complementarity problem''.
+  ''On the convergence of a class of infeasible interior-point methods for the horizontal linear complementarity problem''.
   *SIAM J. Optimization* **4(1)** (1994) 208-227,

 with a number of enhancements described by

   A. R. Conn, N. I. M. Gould, D. Orban and Ph.
-L. Toint, ``A primal-dual trust-region algorithm for minimizing a non-convex function subject to general inequality and linear equality constraints''.
+L. Toint, '' primal-dual trust-region algorithm for minimizing a non-convex function subject to general inequality and linear equality constraints''.
   *Mathematical Programming **87** (1999) 215-249.